Nevenall/Shift-X/src/System/00 Quickstart.md

 Limits and shutdown, normally you get a reward, a PP for shutting down power.
 Here we have stress.
 We could recover 1 stress for activating a limit , but that seems a little weird.
 It could be that limits just activate especially as a complication.
 They are not a consequence which means they can't be resisted?
 Like, shutting down a power is something that could happen from lots of complications, but those can be resisted.
 When it's a limit you can't?

+So, limits, in cortex they are often player choice, can we make them player choice here?
+IS that a thing we want to have here?
+Gear, for example, shutdown a gear power to avoid a consequence.
+Like it was blades style armor.
+Is shutting down a power a large enough consequence for avoiding something else?
+Of course, gear is narrative and many other limits are too that's an important part of this.

+Do, we need limits?
+Especially mechanical ones?
+Lots are just the fiction first interactions.
+Fire vs Ice powers and that kind of thing.